 Mr. Saito has now launched the "Yuki Saito ball park Project" in Naganuma Town, Hokkaido.
 He has opened ball park for children called "Harappa Stadium" and is also working to promote baseball.
 This is said to be influenced by Mr. Kuriyama, who built a youth ball park called "Kurinoki Farm" in Kuriyama Town, Hokkaido.

-"It was Manager Kuriyama who first told me that it was possible to build ball park.
-When I visited Kurinoki Farm, Manager Kuriyama said, 'If baseball players and alumni build ball park and there are 1,000 of them, then there will be 1,000 places where children can play baseball.
+"It was Manager Kuriyama who first taught me that 'you can actually build ball park.'
+When I visited Kurinoki Farm, Manager Kuriyama said, 'If baseball players and alumni build ball park, and there are 1,000 of them, then there will be 1,000 places where children can play baseball.
 That's what I want to do.'
-I thought that was cool and was impressed by his words.
-But when I tried it, I realized how difficult it is to build one."
+I thought that was cool, and I was really impressed by his words.
+But after trying it myself, I realized just how incredibly difficult it is to build even one."

 What is the most important thing you learned from your mentor?